Allergy tests may help find allergies to things you eat, touch, or breathe in. They are usually skin or blood tests.

 Unreliable test results can lead to unnecessary changes in your lifestyle.

 If the test says you are allergic to some foods, such as wheat, soy, eggs, or milk, you may stop eating those foods.
 You may end up with a poor diet, unnecessary worries and frustration, or extra food costs.
 If the test says you are allergic to cats or dogs, you may give up a loved pet.

 And tests for chronic hives—red, itchy, raised areas of the skin that last for more than six weeks—can show something that may not look normal but is not a problem.
 However, this can lead to anxiety, more tests, and referrals to specialists.

 The wrong test can be a waste of money.

 Allergy tests can cost a lot.
 A skin allergy test can cost $60 to $300.
 A blood test can cost $200 to $1,000.
 A blood test for food allergies can cost hundreds of dollars, and testing for chronic hives can cost thousands of dollars.
 Your health insurance may not cover the costs of these tests.
 And without a doctor’s exam, the test may not even tell you what is causing your symptoms or how to treat them.

 So, when should you have allergy tests?

 If you have allergy symptoms, you may get relief from self-help steps and over-the-counter drugs.
-We talk about these in the blue section at right.
 If these steps do not help your symptoms, then it is time to see your doctor.